Luisinhi010/Luisinhi010/README.md

 ### Hello

-I'm am: Luisinho, but you can all me just Luis i'm 16 Years Old
+I'm am: Luisinho, but you can all me just Luis i'm 17 Years Old

 i know haxe but i want learn C, C++ in future
 (already learning Java Script, html, python and C# in school)

-my discord is: Luis Com "S"#8534 if my discord is not the same and i don't update here you can comment on my [repository](https://github.com/Luisinhi010/Luisinhi010) to update discord
+my discord is: luis_claudio01
+if my discord is not the same and i don't update here you can comment on my [repository](https://github.com/Luisinhi010/Luisinhi010) to update discord

 <!--![Luisinhi010's GitHub stats](https://github-readme-stats.vercel.app/api?username=Luisinhi010&show_icons=true&theme=dark&count_private=true)-->